jonisavo/website/resume.md

 OpenDKIM, SpamAssassin) and Git servers.

 ## Programming
+2020 - Present
+{: .resume-side}
+### Mobile application development with React Native
+I created a simple RSS reader application with **React Native**.
+Its initial version was made in 3 days for a React Native course I took in my university, but I decided to keep working on it to add new features like adding feeds from QR codes.
+You can view the source [here][rss-reader-app].

 2019
 {: .resume-side}
 ### Simple web application with HTML, CSS and vanilla JavaScript